 Herbs to use: rosemary, strawberries, basil, sage, tarragon, lavender, thyme, tarragon

 It's the old reliable aperitif summer drink.
 And what makes a gin and tonic even more enjoyable is just how many botanicals you can mix with it.
 Always check the gin you're using, as its particular notes may suggest particular garnishes, but in general you can add rosemary, mint thyme, strawberries, basil, sage, tarragon and even lavender.
 If you're looking for more gin-based summer inspiration, here's our list of the best botanical gins to track down.

 Relying again on the wonderdrink gin, a gimlet is traditionally one part gin, two parts lime.
 But why not try a raspberry gimlet?
 You can mush up the raspberries all together with all the ingredients in a shaker and there you have it, a lovely home grown cocktail using your very own raspberries.

 Tequila sage smash

-Plants to use: sage
+Herbs to use: sage